alitz001/Aubreys-Practice-Space/README.md

    - image processing
    - small skills, like loops
    - AI, machine learning, and deep learning concenpts
-   - markdown (as seen in this read.me)✔️
+   - markdown (as seen in this readme.md)✔️

 <br clear="left"/>